UniFormal/uniformal.github.io/doc/setup/index.md

 To obtain and set up MMT, perform the following steps:

-### 1. Install Java ≥ 8 (if you haven't already)
+### 1. Install Java ≥ 14 (if you haven't already)

-Both OpenJDK and Oracle's JDK are supported and tested as high as version 11.
-Higher versions might work as well.
-Java 7 is not supported anymore.
+Both OpenJDK and Oracle's JDK are supported.
+Be sure that Java ≥ 14 is in fact the one on your PATH: run `java --version` in your shell to find out.

-### 2. Install the MMT development IDE: Intellij IDEA + MMT plugin
+### 2. Install the MMT development IDE: IntelliJ IDEA + MMT plugin

 This step is optional but highly recommended if you want to view or write MMT files yourself.
 If you just want to sample MMT, you should definitely do it with an IDE.